This recipe is featured in "Low-Carbing Among Friends - Volume 2" on page 290.

 1 cup salsa *

 Crumble and brown the sausage; drain the grease.
 Place the sausage in a greased 10-inch pie plate.
 Top with half of the cheese.
-Beat the eggs and salsa; pour over the cheese and spread it evenly.
+Beat the eggs and salsa; pour over the cheese and spread it evenly (see my update below for an alternate method).
 Bake at 350º 30 minutes or until the quiche is firm in the center.
 Sprinkle with the remaining cheese; bake 5 more minutes until the cheese is melted.
 Let stand 10 minutes before serving.
 Otherwise the quiche will be too soft to remove from the pan.

 Makes 6-8 servings